MicrosoftDocs/VBA-Docs/api/Excel.worksheetfunction.forecast_ets_confint.md

 The default value of 1 for seasonality ( _Arg5_) means Excel detects seasonality automatically for the forecast and uses positive, whole numbers for the length of the seasonal pattern.
 0 indicates no seasonality, meaning the prediction will be linear.
 Positive whole numbers indicate to the algorithm to use patterns of this length as the seasonality.
 For any other value,  **Forecast_ETS_ConfInt** returns an error.
 Maximum supported seasonality is 8,760 (the number of hours in a year).
 Any seasonality value above that number results in an error.

 Passing 0 for the data completions parameter ( _Arg6_) instructs the algorithm to account for missing points as zeros.
 The default value of 1 accounts for missing points by computing them to be the average of the neighboring points.
-If there is more than 30% missing data,  **Forecast_ETS_ConfInt** returns runtime error ?1004?.
+If there is more than 30% missing data,  **Forecast_ETS_ConfInt** returns run-time error 1004.

 The aggregation parameter ( _Arg7_) is a numeric value specifying the method to use to aggregate several values that have the same time stamp.
 The default value of 0 specifies AVERAGE, while other numbers between 1 and 6 specify SUM, COUNT, COUNTA, MIN, MAX, and MEDIAN.